-An attractive and well used natural, historic and built environment a.
-Foundry Square:
+An attractive and well-used natural, historic and built environment a.
+Market Hall & Market Square:

-Abertillery Town Centre Regeneration: This package seeks to revitalise the fabric of the town providing a more attractive and vibrant town centre experience.
-The projects proposed will make a lasting and sustainable contribution to the town.
+Brynmawr Town Regeneration: The projects proposed as part of the overall regeneration of the town centre will make a lasting and sustainable contribution to the town.